MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/06-text-analysis.md

 ## Configure your resource in Azure AI Language Studio

-1. In another browser tab, open [Language Studio](https://language.cognitive.azure.com?azure-portal=true) and sign in.
+1. In another browser tab, open **Language Studio** at [https://language.cognitive.azure.com](https://language.cognitive.azure.com?azure-portal=true) and sign in.

 1. When prompted with **Select an Azure resource**, make the following configurations:
     - **Azure directory**: *Default Directory, the directory you are using*